 The standardized high school transcript is the only official record that requires a student's legal name.
 School staff should adopt practices to avoid the inadvertent disclosure of the student's transgender or gender-expansive status.
-The district will change a student's official records to reflect a change in legal name or gender upon receipt of:
+The district will change a student's official records to reflect a change in legal name upon receipt of:

-- 1. Documentation that the student's legal name or gender has been changed pursuant to a court order or through amendment of state or federally-issued identification; or - 2.
-A written, signed statement explaining that a student has exercised a common-law name change and has changed their name for all intents and purposes and that the change has not been made for fraudulent reasons.
+- Documentation that the student's legal name or gender has been changed pursuant to a court order or through amendment of state or federally-issued identification; or - A written, signed statement explaining that the student has exercised a common-law name change and has changed their name for all intents and purposes and that the change has not been made for fraudulent reasons.

-Schools may change a student's official gender designation upon parent or student request pursuant to the Office of the Superintendent of Public Instruction (OSPI's) process found at https://www.k12.wa.us/sites/default/files/public/cedars/pubdocs/2018- yearbook entries, diplomas, directory information.

-19cedarsreportingguidance.pdf, The process should not be overly cumbersome, and the district may not require verification from a physician.

-The school must use the name and gender by which the student identifies on all other records, including but not limited to school identification cards, classroom seating charts, athletic rosters,
+Schools may change a student's official gender designation upon parent or student request pursuant to the Office of the Superintendent of Public Instruction's (OSPI's) process found here.
+The process should not be overly cumbersome, and the district may not require verification from a physician.
+The school must use the name and gender by which the student identifies on all other records, including but not limited to school identification cards, classroom seating charts, athletic rosters, yearbook entries, diplomas, directory information.